 Find yourself a fuck-buddy, his co-worker said.
 Women on this site aren’t interested in relationships or nabbing a guy for his stock portfolio.
 Got me three now.
-Monday and Wednesday I give it to Lorna when her husband ain’t home.
+Monday and Wednesday, I give it to Lorna when her husband ain’t home.
 Tuesday and Saturday it’s nasty time with a hot little redhead who goes by the name of Rouge.
-Friday and Sunday is with—well, never mind, she wouldn’t want you knowing.
+Friday and Sunday are with—well, never mind, she wouldn’t want you knowing.

 Martin Moore went back to his office to check out the site.
 He had his first date the next day.
 She called herself Lolita and he gave it to her all night long.
 She waved goodbye in the morning.
 Didn’t even want breakfast.

 Martin lost count of the women after two months.
 Didn’t matter though, the thrill of a different one almost every night satisfied his needs.

 But this one—the babe riding him tonight—she was different.
 A keeper.
 With eyes as green as grapes, lips like cherries, and tits like melons, she was fast becoming a favorite.

 Martin grabbed her ass.
 He wanted to tell her she was special.
 He hoped the feeling was mutual.
 He chuckled, imagined his response when people asked how he met his wife—because for once in Martin’s life he believed he had found The One.